1997 Brisbane Broncos season

 The 1997 Brisbane Broncos season was the tenth in the history of the Brisbane Broncos club.
 This season was unique in that they participated in the Australian Super League's 1997 Telstra Cup premiership and 1997 World Club Championship, winning both competitions.

 Season summary

-The Broncos again won their first 7 matches, before finally losing to the Penrith Panthers in round 8.
+The Broncos again won their first seven matches, before finally losing to the Penrith Panthers in round 8.
 Brisbane won their final three regular season games to capture their second minor premiership.
-In the Major Semi-Final against Cronulla the Broncos thrashed the sharks to move into their first home Grand Final.
+In the major semi-final against Cronulla the Broncos thrashed the Sharks to move into the Super League Grand Final to be played at their home venue, ANZ Stadium.
 The Sharks recovered to make the big one, but they were no match for the Broncos.
 Despite being without key forward Glenn Lazarus and hampered by a troublesome groin injury, Allan Langer led his side to victory 26–8 for their third premiership in front of almost 60,000 home fans.
 Steve Renouf scored a hat-trick in the match.

 Following the premiership win, the Broncos also won the 1997 World Club Championship which involved clubs from the Super League as well.